Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 - `RelativeLayout.SetRightRelativeOffset(redView, 0.1f)` - view's right is at the position of 0.1 width from the parent's left.
 - `RelativeLayout.SetTopRelativeOffset(redView, 0.0f)` - view's top is at the parent's top.
 - `RelativeLayout.SetBottomRelativeOffset(redView, 0.1f)` - view's bottom bound is at the position of 0.1 width from the parent's top.
-- `RelativeLayout.SetFillHorizontal=(redView, true)` and `SetRelativeLayout.FillVertical(redView, true)` - Since the view does not have its Width and Height,the view should be filled the relative position(left, right, top, bottom).
+- `RelativeLayout.SetFillHorizontal=(redView, true)` and `RelativeLayout.SetFillVertical(redView, true)` - Since the view does not have its Width and Height, the view should be filled the relative position(left, right, top, bottom).

 ```csharp
 View redView = new View